 If you want to take advantage of the opportunity to collect lead information, you’ll need to ensure that your white paper is gated.
-Here’s an example of what that might look like:

 Your whitepaper can be a piece of gated content that requires the lead to provide information about themselves before they download the content.

 While the lead form asks for information that will help the company better understand who the lead is and what they might need.

-Checklists are a type of worksheet that provide a list of things to do in a step-by-step process in order to achieve some type of desired outcome.
+Checklists are a type of worksheet that provides a list of things to do in a step-by-step process in order to achieve some type of desired outcome.

 In order to better understand how this type of content marketing works, let’s take a look at an example checklist from an HVAC company: